-he Labor Department announced Friday morning that the U.S. economy added just 96,000 jobs in August — well below analysts' expectations of 130,000 or so net new jobs.
+The Labor Department announced Friday morning that the U.S. economy added just 96,000 jobs in August — well below analysts' expectations of 130,000 or so net new jobs.
 Still, the unemployment rate fell from 8.3 percent in July to 8.1 percent in August.
 The Labor Department also revised July's job gains downward, reducing the number from 163,000 to 141,000.
 The jobs report had been anticipated for days, and will instantly become fodder in the economy-focused presidential race.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Good Friday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week